-drugs, surgery-where a small section of the brain that is responsible for causing the trauma is removed-is the next best treatment.
+Another example of NIBIB-supported research in this area includes an imaging technique to help treat epilepsy.
+Epilepsy affects about 3 million Americans, yet antiseizure drugs are not effective for nearly onethird of diagnosed individuals.
+For patients who do not respond to drugs, surgerywhere a small section of the brain that is responsible for causing the trauma is removed-is the next best treatment.
 A main barrier to this procedure is the complexity of mapping the brain to determine precisely where the seizure onset zone is located.
 Current options to map the brain for surgery are not always clear enough to proceed with the surgery or are expensive and invasive.
-Researchers have been developing a new real-time mapping system that is non-invasive and achieves a higher resolution map using acoustoelectric brain imaging.
+Researchers have been developing a new real-time mapping system that is noninvasive and achieves a higher resolution map using acoustoelectric brain imaging.
 This approach uses an ultrasound beam to quickly generate a real-time image of the brain and reveal with greater clarity the area of interest.
 As such, the technique overcomes limitations in conventional methods and could help guide surgeons while they remove the seizure onset zone.
-This new mapping technique could allow surgery to be an option for patients where previously a surgical option was limited due to poor mapping.
+This new mapping technique could allow surgery to be an option for patients where, previously, a surgical option was limited due to poor mapping.
 This is one example illustrating how medical imaging can facilitate the visualization of tissues deep inside the body in the least invasive way possible.

 An imaging modality on its own can be extremely beneficial for surgeons.
 Combining two common methods to produce medical images-light and sound-can enhance their applications and be even more useful.
 Up to 500,000 people in the United States have a chronic venous problem, such as diabetic ulcers, where blood flow to the wound is interrupted.2 Surgical procedures can repair the damage, but it is difficult to see if proper blood flow returns after surgery.
-Current imaging technologies such as magnetic resonance imaging (MRI) and Xray imaging are limited, as these techniques can only visualize small blood vessels at the wound site.
+Current imaging technologies such as magnetic resonance imaging (MRI) and X-ray imaging are limited, as these techniques can visualize only small blood vessels at the wound site.
 Using a technique called photoacoustic tomography (PAT), researchers have developed a new way to image blood flow surrounding chronic leg ulcers following surgery.
 The PAT technique directs near-infrared light into the surgical area, which expands blood cells and generates sound waves.
 These sound waves are captured by an ultrasound machine and translated into an image of blood flow at the site of interest.
-Doctors can then compare PAT images before and after surgery to see if blood flow has been restored to the wound area.
-Researchers hope that PAT will be able to provide this important feedback in two weeks or less, as compared with the current feedback time of several months.
+Doctors then can compare PAT images before and after surgery to see if blood flow has been restored to the wound area.
+Researchers hope that PAT will be able to provide this important feedback in 2 weeks or less, as compared with the current feedback time of several months.

-2 Cleveland Clinic Health Library my.clevelandclinic.org/health/diseases/17169-leg-and-foot-ulcers
+2 Cleveland Clinic Health Library. my.clevelandclinic.org/health/diseases/17169-foot-and-toe-ulcers